kotlin-hands-on/hands-on/Introduction to Coroutines/03_UsingCallbacks.md

 }
 ```

-The logic passed in the callback should be explicitly called, otherwise nothing happens.
+You should explicitly call the logic passed in the callback.
+Otherwise, nothing happens.

 ### Using Retrofit callback API